The Harlem YMCA, A Mecca for 20th Century Black Writers

-To understand the literary history of New York, it is helpful to become informed about the Harlem Renaissance, a time and place in American history that birthed and celebrated the careers of many African-American writers, musicians and artists.
-Claude McKay and Langston Hughes are considered two of its most influential and popular poets from that time.
+To understand the literary history of New York, it is especially helpful to become informed about the Harlem Renaissance, a time and place in American history that birthed and celebrated the careers of many African-American writers, musicians and artists.
+Those who stayed at the YMCA were among the most influential and popular Harlem poets from that time.

 “If a man is not faithful to his own individuality, he cannot be loyal to anything,” — Claude McKay

 In addition to the long-standing YMCA in Upper Manhattan, the Harlem home of Langston Hughes (1902-1967) opened to the public through the “I, Too, Arts Collective” in 2017.
 Unfortunately, it shut down three years later.
 The address is 20 E 127th Street.
 The original typewriter and piano of Langston Hughes were on display at this multi-purpose space that honored the life and work of one of the most popular African-American writers of all time.